 Magnetic resonance imaging (MRI), also known as magnetic resonance imaging, is an imaging technique that uses magnetic fields to create precise images of organs and tissue in the body.
 This radiation-free procedure is particularly gentle and offers excellent image quality for numerous medical diagnoses.

-MRI machines work with strong magnetic fields that influence hydrogen protons in the body.
+MRI scanners work with strong magnetic fields that influence hydrogen protons in the body.
 These protons emit signals that are converted into high-resolution images.
 This method is indispensable for the diagnosis of diseases in the brain, spinal cord, joints and internal organs.

 Some of the leading manufacturers have specialized in certain technologies:

-• Siemens Healthineers: Market leader with innovative technologies such as Tim (Total Imaging Matrix) for whole-body imaging.
+- Siemens: Market leader with innovative technologies such as Tim (Total Imaging Matrix) for whole-body imaging.

-• Philips Healthcare: Known for their powerful magnets and high image quality, ideal for specialized diagnostics.
+- Philips: Known for their powerful magnets and high image quality, ideal for specialized diagnostics.

-1.2 Closed and open MRI devices
+1.2 Closed and open MRI scanners

 There are two main types of MRI machines that fulfill different requirements:

-Closed MRI devices
+Closed MRI scanner

 Closed systems consist of a tubular construction and offer the highest magnetic field strength (1.5T to 3.0T).
 They provide the best images for complex diagnoses and are often offered by manufacturers such as Siemens (e.g. Magnetom Aera) and GE Healthcare (e.g. Signa Explorer).
 Their disadvantage is that the narrow design can cause claustrophobia in some patients.